-- Minimum cumulative GPA of 2.5 for ICS 141 and MATH 215 or transfer equivalents - Two writing courses, as defined to meet general education requirements - Prerequisite courses (see below) with a grade of C- or better
+- Have minimum cumulative GPA of 2.5 for ICS 141 and MATH 215 or equivalents - Complete the General Education Writing Requirement (GELS Goal I, Part I) - Complete all prerequisite courses with a grade of C- or better.

 Students who do not meet the requirements above or are on academic probation will not be accepted to the major.
 Students not accepted to the major will not be allowed to take advanced courses in the discipline.

-Students learn to program in ICS 140 Programming Fundamentals and ICS 141 Programming with Objects using Java programming language.
-Mathematics courses should be taken concurrently.
+Students learn to program in ICS 140 Computational Thinking with Programming and ICS 141 Programming with Objects using the Python and Java programming language.
+Mathematics courses should be taken concurrently with these courses.
 Students should note individual course prerequisites and enroll in the proper sequence of courses.
 The prerequisite courses should be completed before upper division (300-level) classes are taken in the major.

-Transfer credit for prerequisite courses is common, as is demonstrating competency through previous work experience.
+Transfer credit for prerequisite courses is common, as is demonstrating competency through passing departmental waiver exams.